Iaguilaror/oriGen-wgs001-scripts/README.md

 ## How to use this repository

-Each workflow subdirectory contains the Nextflow code used to run analysis on a part of the paper.
+Each workflow subdirectory contains:

+* The Source code used to run analysis on a part of the paper
+* A small (simulated or real) dataset to demo the code
+* All software dependencies and operating systems
+* Installation instructions
+* Output examples
+* Expected runtimes
+* Instructions for use on your own data

 ### **No sensitive nor personal data is shared in the repositories**.